remram44/kubernetes-network-checker/README.md

 You can either run the tool on your machine (use `--config`) or run it inside the cluster as a pod (it will use in-cluster configuration, e.g. a service account).

 You can either run it once (use `--once`) or let it run continuously, in which case it will run a check every 15 minutes.
+In this case it will also expose metrics (for Prometheus) which you can use for alerting.